 The blood sugar basics

 Do you know how to control your blood sugar?
 If you are one of the millions of Americans living with diabetes, learning the basics is a great first step to help you manage your condition.

-If you are diagnosed with type 2 diabetes, it means that your diabetes healthcare team (primary care provider, endocrinologist and diabetes educator) has found your blood sugar to be too high.
-It’s important to control your diabetes to stay healthy, and knowing your blood sugar goals is a great way to get started!
+If you are diagnosed with type 2 diabetes, it means that your healthcare provider has found your blood sugar to be too high.
+However, both high and low blood sugar can be serious for patients if they go untreated.

 - Blood sugar, or blood glucose, is the body’s main source of energy

 - When you eat food, the body breaks down the sugars and starches into glucose, which then enters the bloodstream

 - Insulin, an important hormone produced in the pancreas, helps glucose move from the blood into most of the body’s cells, where it can be used for energy

 What happens when blood sugar levels are too high or too low?